- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “You’ll see.”
 Her voice whispered across my ear as she had done the first time we met.

 “Autumn?”
-I swung around, moving my hair and dress along with me; she was nowhere to be seen.
-I inhaled deeply and returned to face the gradually darkening shadows.
+I swung around, but she was nowhere to be seen.
+Taking a deep breath, I returned to face the gradually darkening shadows.
 “Ok, I guess it’s off to… somewhere.”

-Once I started walking I yet again felt the sharp pain in my calf, it was less now but still not good enough to walk well or quickly.
-I gasped through clenched teeth and continued on, limping along with the help of sporadic trees.
+Once I started walking I yet again felt the sharp pain in my calf, it had lessened now but still not good enough to walk well or quickly.
+I gasped through clenched teeth and continued, limping along with the help of sporadic trees.
 After about an hour, the sky had nearly fallen into the blackness I once sat in and the bright Talen Forest still shown faintly behind me.
-The further I went the fewer the trees became but then about fifteen feet away an odd, large tower stood on the ground, the area around the edifice was far spreading and barren of all nature.
+The further I went, the fewer the trees became, but then about fifteen feet away an odd, large tower stood on the ground, the area around the edifice was far spreading and barren of all nature.
 Once I finally managed to get out into the clearing, I was better able to view the structure hidden within Talen Forest.

 “Wow, that’s a very tall building.”
 I craned my neck so that I would be able to view the peak of the tower.

 Large rectangular bricks wrapped themselves around the cylinder with perhaps three large windows set into the stone, two of which had balconies with black iron railing warped into a strange mess of designs.
-As I limped in a daze around the side I found a vibrant green ivy growing from nowhere up the wall and slightly tangled with a railing.
+As I limped in a daze around the side, I found vibrant green ivy growing from nowhere up the wall and slightly tangled with a railing.
 The leaves stemming from the vine were large and soft with small veins of blue emanating from beneath its thin skin.
-I gently slit through the stem of one leaf and carefully tucked it into the bosom of my dress, as I had no pockets.
-The plants appendage was warm against my chest, calming my racing mind which eased some of my discomfort with my now clotted calf abrasion.
+For some reason, I felt rather compelled to hold and take one of the hypnotic leaves.
+Gently, I slit through the stem of one leaf and carefully tucked it into the bosom of my dress, as I had no pockets.
+The plants appendage was warm against my chest, calming my racing mind, which eased some of my discomfort with my wounded calf.

 While I continued my observation I came across a large door.
-“It looks relatively heavy and impregnable, most likely steel or some other form of iron.
+“That looks relatively heavy and impregnable, maybe steel or some other form of iron.
 I wonder why?
 It’s not very probable that whoever lives here comes across many robbers.”
 I cocked my head and noticed the handle, it was vertical iron and just as warped as the railing along the balconies edges.

 “AHHHHHH!”
 A muffled female shriek echoed in the clearing.

-The inside was even darker than the clearing until my eyes adjusted and I noticed a small amount of patchy clear, blue light drifting in from most likely the three windows.
+The inside was even darker than the clearing until my eyes adjusted and I noticed a small amount of patchy, pure blue light drifting in from most likely one of, if not all of, the three windows.

 A sudden vibrating creak sounded from above me.

-“That’s right, I had almost forgotten about the scream I heard.
-Maybe I shouldn’t go on.”
-I had my head tilted slightly in thought and my upper lip pushed out over my lower one.
+“Eheh…that’s right, I had almost forgotten about the scream I heard.
+Maybe I shouldn’t go on...”
+I had my head tilted slightly in thought and my upper lip pushed out over my lower one as I looked cautiously up into the ceiling’s abyss.

-The excitement began increasing its force and fast paced adrenaline advanced its once steady flow through my veins; my thoughts raced quickly with all I could imagine and something clicked in my brain.
-“It seems my curiosity has gotten the better of my fears.”
-I bit my lip lightly and then stepped toward the left stair but before my foot even touched the first step I felt the blue, clear light envelope me.
+The excitement began increasing its force and fast paced adrenaline advanced its once steady flow through my veins.
+My thoughts raced quickly with all I could imagine, good and bad, and something clicked in my brain.
+“Urg…” I groaned, “It seems my curiosity has gotten the better of my fears.”
+I bit my lip lightly and then stepped toward the left staircase, but before my foot even touched the first step I felt the blue, clear light envelope me.
 It was strangely warm, like walking into the sun’s rays.
-I looked up to find the source of the light and found that the blue only seemed to continue toward a black nothingness.
-The light was similar to the source less vines that grew on the outer walls of the evidently huge tower.
+I looked up to find the source of the light and discovered that the blue only seemed to continue toward that black nothingness above me.
+The light was similar to the source-less vines that grew on the outer walls of the evidently huge tower.

-I turned my head away and focused on the dark stair that twined before me.
+Turning my head away, I again focused on the dark stair that twined before me.
 Another shrill creak rattled the wood of the banisters and pulsed eerie vibrations through the tips of my fingers.
-I stepped onto the smooth step again and began to lift myself up.
-The blue light dulled bit by bit and the further up I went the deeper I headed into darkness and consequentially toward a possible life threatening danger.
+I stepped onto the smooth step and began to lift myself up.
+The blue light dulled bit by bit and the further up I went, the deeper I headed into darkness and consequentially toward a possibly life threatening danger.

-When I finally reached a continuation of a stair I assumed I had reached the top level, although I could not see to be sure.
-As my eyes adjusted to the pure black around me, I noticed a ray of white light emanating from most likely a crack in the floor.
+When I finally reached the continuation of a stair I assumed I had reached the top level, although I couldn’t actually see to be sure.
+As my eyes adjusted to the pure black around me, I noticed a ray of white light emanating from what was most likely a crack in the floor.
 I made my way over to the hole rather slowly, groping about with my hands straight ahead of me.
-I kept feeling the general paranoid thoughts like I were about to hit a wall or fall down a never ending pit.
+I kept feeling the general paranoid thoughts of sudden blindness, like I were about to hit a wall or fall down a never-ending pit.

-The hole in the wood flooring, or so it appeared to be, was not very large but did give me a view of two peoples in a brighter room though dimmed in several areas.
+The hole in the wood flooring, or so it appeared to be, was not very large but did give me a view of two peoples in a brighter room, though it was dimmed in several areas.
 It appeared to be a man speaking to a woman tied to a wall coming up out of the floor.
 “A wall in the middle of the floor?”
-I whispered without thinking.
-I quickly covered my mouth; hopefully they had not heard me.
+I whispered without thinking, but my hand quickly smacked over my mouth.
+Hopefully they hadn’t heard me.

 She suddenly screamed violently toward the man who leapt back with anger on his face, at least that’s what it looked like.
 I didn’t really have the best view from where I was.
-She definitely glanced at me this time and her eyes seemed to glow before she winked quickly at me.
+She definitely glanced at me this time and her eyes seemed to glow before she winked briefly at me.
 I pulled back my curious eye in confusion and concern.
 However, an almost immediate cracking sound erupted from beneath my body.
-Before I knew it the floor had given way and I felt myself falling a good twenty feet down but was caught lightly in the air and then set down on the broken rubble.
-There was a sudden flare of pain from my most likely injured calf; no doubt falling through a ceiling didn’t help matter much.
+Before I knew it the floor had given way and I felt myself falling a good twenty feet down, however, before hitting the ground, I was caught lightly in the air and then set down on the broken rubble.
+There was a sudden flare of pain from my injured calf; no doubt falling through a ceiling didn’t help matters much.

 Prologue